Camp San Luis Obispo: Military academy

-The California Army National Guard maintains the California Military Academy at Camp San Luis Obispo for the use and training of members of California and other western state National Guard units, as well as for the use of the California State Military Reserve.
-A major component of the California Military Academy is OCS (officer candidate school), designed to train individuals to commission as federally-recognized Second Lieutenants in the U.S. Army National Guard.
+The California Army National Guard maintains the California Military Academy at Camp San Luis Obispo for the use and training of members of California and other western state National Guard units, as well as for the use of the California State Guard.
+A major component of the California Military Academy is OCS (Officer Candidate School), designed to train individuals to commission as federally-recognized Second Lieutenants in the U.S. Army National Guard.

 Conservation Corps State Museum

 The Conservation Corps State Museum is located in four barracks buildings on the grounds of Camp San Luis Obispo.
 Opened in 1995, the museum exhibits the works of the Civilian Conservation Corps (CCC) in California.
 One building is a replica of a 1930s CCC barracks, including tools, uniforms and other artifacts.
 The museum is open by appointment.
 It contains the library and research center of the National Association of Civilian Conservation Corps Alumni Buildings.